neu-rah/ArduinoMenu/README.md

 After some research and experimentation here are some considerations about various aspects of menu systems with focus on embedding.

 This can also be achieved with C style defines and code exclusion, both approaches are hard.
 Hopefully this one can be more succinct.

-### Is it possible?

-You might be using a single line display, therefore printing a menu title is useless and inconvenient.
-instead of having a run-time config and code checking if title enabled and skipping title prints on single line devices even if active make a menu system easy to use but also makes it heavier.
-Examples like this are behind all assumptions we make about a menu system.
-So instead of having extra runtime check/config we opt instead on having compile-time compositions, think it like, if you want the title on your menus you can simply include that part on the construct.
-Shifting the burden to compile time reduces the run-time checking, code size and increases speed.

-_**technical:** using type to guide the composition decision, not used code vanish at compile time._

 #### Mixed content